GCECT-TECHNOLOGY-CLUB/Learning-Resources/README.md

 - All the resources are free, you just need to devote your time.
 - A lot of these courses are multiple hours long, so it is recommended to watch them in multiple sittings of 30-45 minutes each.
 - Making Projects is more important than certifications.
+- Feel free to contact with others regrading any doubts or anything like that.

 <p align="center">
   <img width="600" height="300"  src="images/intro.jpg">